ibm-cloud-docs/dns-svcs/cli-change-log.md

 ## 30 May 2023
 {: #cli-may2023}

 - Added pagination support for forwarding rules.
+For more information, see [forwarding rules CLI command](/docs/dns-svcs?topic=dns-svcs-dns-services-cli-commands#list-custom-resolver-forwarding-rules).
 - Added support for filtering resource records by name or type when listing records.
+For more information, see [resource records CLI command](/docs/dns-svcs?topic=dns-svcs-dns-services-cli-commands#list-resource-record).

 ## 12 October 2022
 {: #cli-oct2022}

 - Added IBM Power and Z binary support.
 - Adopted service context-based restrictions.
+For more information, see [Protecting DNS Services resources with context-based restrictions](/docs/dns-svcs?topic=dns-svcs-cbr).

 ## 20 July 2022
 {: #cli-jul2022}